New Jersey Wrongful Death Attorneys

 - Where will I get the money to pay medical and funeral bills?

-Helping Families After a Fatal Accident
+Helping Families After a Fatal Accident in NJ

 Please contact the New Jersey personal injury attorneys at Lependorf & Silverstein, P.C. to discuss your potential claim.
 Do not take on more than you can handle during this vulnerable time.
 Instead, let our excellent legal staff handle your affairs so you can attend to your family and mourn your loved one's passing in peace.
 For a free consultation, call us today at (609) 240-0040.